Alex Ovechkin goal tracker: Chasing Wayne Gretzky, highlights, video - WTOP News

 Less than two weeks later, he tied Howe and passed Howe with two goals against the Montreal Canadiens.
 Now all that is left above him on the ladder is Gretzky at 894.

-Ovechkin is the active leader in NHL goals, the next closest is long-time rival Sidney Crosby who is No. 32 with 542 goals.
+Ovechkin is the active leader in NHL goals, the next closest is long-time rival Sidney Crosby who is No. 32 all-time with 544 goals.

 How many goals does Alex Ovechkin have in his career?